bireme/proethos2/doc/how-to/how-to-install-proethos2-in-ubuntu.md

 ```

 Now, we have to create the user and database that proethos2 will have access.
-Type `mysql -uroot -p` and next type the following codes:
+Type `mysql -uroot -p` and then type the following codes:

 ```
 CREATE USER 'proethos2'@'localhost' IDENTIFIED BY 'choose_a_password!';